 GOTV Resource Call

-Download and listen to this call to learn more about GOTV activities, including the dos and don’ts of voter registration.
+Download and listen to this call to learn more about GOTV activities.

-Download and print this page to share the campaign with members, supporters and potential collaborators.
+Download and print this page to share the campaign.

 The It’s My Vote: I Will Be Heard campaign was a great success in 2012, registering and turning out millennial women voters nationwide.
 AAUW and the AAUW Action Fund are renewing our efforts for the critical midterm elections — a time when young women are less likely to vote.
 We will use several tools to engage women in 2014.